kartoza/rir-dashboard/sphinx/source/pages/administration/layers.md

 1.	**Adding a Background Layer**:
 To add a background or basemap layer, “click” on ‘Django Admin’ and go to the ‘Site Administration page.
 “Click” on ‘+Add’ in the ‘Basemap Layers’ row.
-This will allow you to create a basemap by linking it to a URL as well as the instant you would like it to apply to.
+This will allow you to create a basemap by linking it to a URL as well as the instantce you would like it to apply to.
 <br>![ Adding a Basemap](../../img/new-basemap.png "Adding a Basemap")<br><br>
 You will also be able to add the parameters to the basemap by scrolling down to ‘Basemap Layer Parameters’ and clicking on the green plus that says ‘Add Another
 Basemap Layer Parameter’.